oo0v/o3enc/README.md

 # o3Enc

-o3Enc is a Python-based tool for video encoding using FFmpeg, with CUDA acceleration and customizable presets.
+o3Enc is a Python based tool for video encoding using FFmpeg, with CUDA acceleration and customizable presets.

 ## Requirements

 - Python
 - Windows 10 or later
-- NVIDIA GPU For NVENC hardware acceleration (optional)
+- NVIDIA GPU (for default presets)

 ## Installation